BENIKAD/zomato/README.md

-# This is my zomato landing page from tutor Rohan
+# This is my zomato landing page
 # devTown
+# Rohan
 ## Done with first commit